AlphaCreek SEC Filings MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Return the full filing table of contents for one filing.'
-It specifies the verb (return) and resource (filing TOC), and differentiates from siblings like list_filings and get_latest_filing by explicitly advising to use list_filings first.
-The fallback behavior when artifact_document_id is omitted is also clearly explained.
+The description clearly states the tool returns the full filing table of contents for one filing, and distinguishes itself from siblings like list_filings and get_latest_filing by focusing on TOC retrieval.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.